-The below Information was compiled by J Roger from Newspaper cuttings and locally sourced information.
+The information below was compiled by John Rogers from Newspaper cuttings and locally sourced information.

 At the 1977 scout renuion (50th Anniversary) it was recounted that the first Scout Troop was started in March 1913 under a Mr Paton of Larkhall and Mr A. McCrimmon.
 The meetings were held in the Townhead St. School and in June of the same year Mr Robert Naismith was the Cub Master of a newly formed pack.
 The troop had 60 members and the pack 20.
 With the beginning of the war in 1914, the Officers, and those boys old enough, joining the army, the Troop ceased until 1915.
 Mr Alex Torrance and his wife reorganised the Troop which again met in the Townhead St. School and for the next three years Scouting was very successful.
 At this time the Troop working on very friendly terms with the first Dalserf Troop, carried on by Miss Hamilton and often the Troops were joined either in Stonehouse or Shawsburn.